 The citizens of the planetary system, unofficially called Xha’lem, know that peace is fragile, and war is forever looming over their heads.
-Only four of the nine planets are currently occupied and the inhabitants of the star system seem to enjoy neutrality.
+All the known planets are currently occupied and the inhabitants of the star system seem to enjoy neutrality.
 Many work hard to maintain the peace, even as conflicts arise elsewhere in the universe.
 Still, as is always the case, diversity brings with it difference, and difference can lead to disagreements that can escalate in uncontrollable ways.
 Even though you may feel separated from your race’s homeworld, you are still inextricably connected to your people’s decisions and their destiny.
 Whether you are a senator vying for political power, a bounty hunter in search of your next pay day, or an engineer building a new space port, there is a lot to do in this corner of the galaxy.

 Your first step in playing an adventurer in the DSDN game is to imagine and create a character of your own.
 Your character is a combination of game statistics, role playing, and your imagination.
 You choose a race and a profession, and, at some point, a mech.
 You also invent the personality, appearance, and backstory of your character.
 Once completed, your character serves as your representative in the game, your avatar in Dwarf Stars and Dark Nebula.

-DSDN is guided by someone who serves as the Story Master (SM).
-The SM is equivalent to the Dungeon Master (DM) or Game Master (GM) of other RPGs.
-The SM is the singular force that controls and guides the entire game.
-The SM develops the underlying story/campaign/adventure.
-Although this manual will provide for the rules and background information, including items and key concepts, the SM can create their own worlds, items, characters, and even rules.
+DSDN is guided by someone who serves as the Supreme Architect.
+The Architect is equivalent to the Dungeon Master (DM) or Game Master (GM) of other RPGs.
+The Architect is the singular force that controls and guides the entire game.
+The Architect develops the underlying story.
+Although this manual will provide for the rules and background information, including items and key concepts, the Architect can create their own worlds, items, characters, and even rules.

 DSDN is similar to other popular role playing games, using multi-sided dice as the basis of the mechanics of game play.
 If you are not already familiar with multi-sided dice, here is a quick explanation: